Jacobs-IMC

 My professional experiences

-In 1998 I joined Lamb-Weston/Meijer in Kruiningen where I worked as the manager of maintenance and repair.
-The Kruiningen site was, at that time, the largest frozen potato producing plant in Europe, and also produced potato flakes.
+In 1998 I joined Lamb-Weston/Meijer in Kruiningen where I worked as the manager of maintenance and repair department.
+At that time the Kruiningen site was the largest frozen potato and dehydrated potato flakesplant in Europe.
 Around the millennium change the company was involved in a huge production expansion and professionalizing project.
 The 24/7 production schedule, the large number of projects, the specific demands of the food business and high end customers made this an interesting and exciting experience with many opportunities to learn and grow.

 In 2001 I joined NedTrain, the maintenance division of the Dutch Railroad company, and started as plant manager of their train component overhaul and repair plant in Tilburg.
 The repair and overhaul plant handled almost 100.000 train components per year with its 250 f.t.e. and a range of subcontractors.
-In the early nineties the railroads officially changed from a civil servant structure into a privatized (semi commercial) structure but by the year 2002 the whole business was still struggling with that change.
+In the early nineties the Dutch Railroad companyformally changed from a governmental into a commercial structure but by the year 2002 the whole business was still struggling with that change.
 My job at the component plant was to secure the component delivery and to help the plant change into a 'normal' commercial enterprise.
 This, for example meant setting up production control systems, increasing productivity and efficiency, flexing the workforce, cutting costs, addressing some cultural issues, etcetera.
 In 2007 I was, in addition to being plant manager in Tilburg, appointed as program manager of the new build plant.
-The old component plant in the city center will need to close in year 2011 and the NedTrain board asked me to make a re-investment plan for a new build plant and to prepare the people and organization for this move.
+The old component plant in the city center had to close in year 2011 and the NedTrain board asked me to make a re-investment plan for a new build plant and to prepare the people and organization for this move.
 It was intensive but rewarding to work on this golden opportunity to build a new plant.
-The new plant is now being built in an industrial zone at the outskirts of Tilburg (Loven).
+The new plant was opened in November 2011.
 The last 6 months I worked for NedTrain as plant manager of Ematech, the NedTrain repair and overhaul site for electric (traction) motors and generators.
 While managing the plant I performed a small reorganization and started up the integration process of Ematech into the new build component plant in Tilburg.
+The last six months I worked for NedTrain I was plant manager of Ematech in Utrecht, which was their overhaul and repair site for electro motors.

 Webdesign: Bits & Webs